Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_callout.md

 Optional:

 - `custom` (Map of String) The custom query params to be added in the upstream HTTP request.
-Values can contain Lua expressions in the form $(some_lua_code).
+Values can contain Lua expressions in the form `$(some_lua_expression)`.
+The syntax is based on `request-transformer-advanced` templates.
-- `forward` (Boolean) If false, does not forward request query params to upstream request.
+- `forward` (Boolean) If `false`, does not forward request query params to upstream request.